Designer enables you to do the following:

 Auto-creation of objects, auto-value, auto-connection, auto-layouts

-Strong copy/paste functionality within and across editors
+Strong copy/paste within and across editors

-Full keyboard support in all editors
+Full keyboard support in all editors in a way that only a client can perform

-Full undo/redo functionality in most editors and views
+Full undo/redo in most editors and views

 Ability to scale the UI from basic to more advanced views